giuliapietrangeli/CrossModal-Latent-Alignment/README.md

-# A framework for mapping text embeddings into a target vision latent space using ensemble adapter architectures.
+# A framework for mapping text embeddings into a target vision latent space using ensemble adapter architectures

 ## Project Overview

-This repository contains the solution for a machine learning competition.
+This repository contains the solution for a machine learning competition on Kaggle.
 The main objective is to build a robust **adapter** that maps text embeddings from a pre-trained text encoder into a target vision latent space.
 The goal is for these mapped text embeddings to match the ground-truth image embeddings produced by a provided pre-trained VAE.

 The model is trained on a given dataset and must generalise to a held-out test set.